 Increase in Biometric Security Systems

 Businesses are increasingly opting for bio-metric security systems that prove to be more secure and harder to trick.
 Authentication procedures like passwords, two-factor authentication and KBA have proven to be insecure and easy to spoof.
 Initially, people were reluctant to link their fingerprint or facial scans to their data.
-But as smartphones have brought the bio-metric technology into the mainstream, people are increasingly getting used to the idea of biometric security.
+But as smartphones have brought the bio-metric technology into the mainstream, people are increasingly getting used to the idea of bio-metric security.

 Businesses are now increasingly using identity verification services to verify users to decrease incidents of identity theft and credit card fraud.
-Businesses are now able to catch fake IDs with identity verification services that use document scans and facial recognition software to authenticate users.
+They are now able to catch fake IDs with identity verification that use document scans and facial recognition software to authenticate users.
 Bio metrics will certainly increase the effectiveness of security systems for companies and will allow them to improve their cyber-security systems.